Occupations Associated with Asbestos and Mesothelioma Cancer

 Shipbuilding

 Fire at sea is one of the most feared dangers by ships’ captains and crews.
-Until the Environmental Protection Agency (EPA) linked asbestos exposure to mesothelioma in the early 1970s, most vessels built in U.S. shipyards contained large amounts of asbestos.
+Until the Environmental Protection Agency (EPA) linked asbestos exposure to mesothelioma in the early 1970s, vessels built in U.S. shipyards contained large amounts of asbestos.

 Ships contained asbestos in nearly every component, from the crows’ nest on the superstructure to the ship’s keel.
 Pipes, engineering spaces, boilers, and the insulated wiring of a vessel’s electrical system contained asbestos.